M. Emmet Walsh Movies

 Want to know the best M. Emmet Walsh movies?
 How about the worst M. Emmet Walsh movies?
 Curious about E. Emmet Walsh box office grosses or which M. Emmet Walsh movie picked up the most Oscar® nominations?
 Need to know which M. Emmet Walsh movie got the best reviews from critics and audiences and which got the worst reviews?
 Well, you have come to the right place….because we have all of that information.

-M. Emmet Walsh (1935-) is an American actor.
-His name might not be a household name but M. Emmet Walsh has been appearing in supporting roles for the last 7 decades.
+M. Emmet Walsh (1935-2024) was an American actor.
+His name might not be a household name but M. Emmet Walsh appeared in supporting roles for the last 7 decades.
 His IMDb page shows over 228 acting credits since 1968.
 This page will rank M. Emmet Walsh movies from Best to Worst in six different sortable columns of information.
 To do well in the rankings, a movie needed to do well at the box office, be liked by both critics and audiences and earn some award recognition.
 Some of his movies that do not appear to have been in North American theaters were not included.

 1984’s Blood Simple